Grandfamilies and COVID-19: Families of Unique Origins Face Unique Challenges

 About the Author

-Jennie Day-Burget, an award-wining public relations and communications professional, joined RWJF in 2015.
+Jennie Day-Burget, an award-winning public relations and communications professional, joined RWJF in 2015.
 She provides communications support to RWJF initiatives aimed at strengthening vulnerable children and families and programs that help all children achieve a healthy weight.